(This page was originally titled Coping with Covid.)

 SuperBetter is a tool created by game designers and backed by science; it's designed to build personal resilience:

-Here are some additional ideas for taking care of yourself when isolated (using the acronym AT HOME):
+Here are some additional ideas for taking care of yourself when you are staying home, in quarantine, or in isolation (using the acronym AT HOME):

 - Ask for Help

 Connect with and reach out to supportive others through text, calls, chats, or whatever other format works for you.
 Inform others that you are struggling and allow them to be there for you.
 Seek out other help resources (above) if your support system is limited.